header

 Nutritional value of deep frying frozen french fries

-Deep frying frozen french fries can alter their nutritional value and increase the calorie, fat and sodium content.
+Deep frying frozen french fries can alter their nutritional value and increase their calorie, fat, and sodium content.
 Here is a general breakdown of the nutritional value for an average serving size (3 oz, about 85g) of deep-fried frozen french fries:

 • Calories: 250-300